 The Net Promoter System® (or NPS) has been a popular customer experience metric since its creation in 2003.
 NPS is used by the biggest companies and leaders in its industries: from Apple to Airbnb, from Amazon to Tesla.
-At the same time, NPS is often a subject of critics and misunderstanding.
+At the same time, NPS is often a subject of criticism and misunderstanding.

 In doubts, I wanted to reach out to the thought leaders and influencers to know what they think of NPS, or rather, according to the best traditions of NPS, if they would recommend NPS to a fellow CX colleague.
 I’d love to specify from the very beginning, we focus on the Net Promoter System, not only on the Net Promoter Score (that actually changes a lot).